 - Ensure that any detachable parts are secured with your mobility aid or separately packed and labelled so they do not get lost during loading and unloading. - The wheelchair may be transported by road, rail, sea or air and the batteries conform to IATA regulations. - Before you travel, please contact the appropriate carrier.
 The travel operator will be able to supply details of any special requirements/instructions. - For information about dimensions and weight of the wheelchair, see (Section 10). - For information about the batteries in your wheelchair see (Section 6). - Ensure that any detachable parts are secured with your mobility aid or separately packed and labelled so they do not get lost during loading and unloading. - Take this user manual, the seating system user manual (& Seating System) and the controller user manual (& Controller) with you.
 The carrier will need to refer to the following sections: - i.
-Pushing the wheelchair, (Section 5.8). - ii.
-How to lock/unlock the controller: Decomposition (R-net Owners Manual, Section 4.4 Locking the Joystick Module. - iii.
-How to disconnect the batteries, (Section 6.7)iv.
+Pushing the wheelchair, (Section 5.8).

+- iii.
+How to disconnect the batteries, (Section 6.7) - iv.
 How to disconnect the drive, (Section 5.8) - Transporting the chair, (Section 7.0). - Medium to long term storage, follow the instructions, (Section 8.5).